j-da-savage/Introduction-to-Interactive-Media/Self-Portrait with p5.md

 When I first read the instructions for this assignment, drawing a self-portrait, I immediately thought back to something I drew when I was around 7 years old (see picture below).
 I was told to draw myself while representing what I love, and so, my 7 year old self decided to draw my face and replace my nose with pizza, my mouth with a watermelon, my hair with bacon, etc… .
 Since my knowledge in p5.js is still limited and since the elements of my drawing are not too complicated, I decided to recreate the drawing from 2010 on the p5 editor in a creative way.

 The whole process took me about 4 hours as I faced some difficulties while working.
 For instance, drawing wavy lines (for the hair) was a really challenging task.
-I first looked up the code for curved lines and tried to recreate it, but since it was my first time using this function, I was not satisfied with the end result (see screenshot below).
+I first looked up the code for curved lines and tried to recreate it, but since it was my first time using this function, I was not satisfied with [the end result](curved line attempt.png).

 So, I decided to use ellipses instead, but that process took very long, since I had to code every circle separately while changing its proportions.
 However, I’m certain that over time, and as my skill set in p5 widens, I’ll learn more efficient ways of doing these tasks.